voblivion/trackmania_blender_addon/README.md

 Since this addon is still heavily WIP, it is recommanded you download it through git to get updates more easily.

+This repository includes textures for default materials.
+When dowloading zip version of it they won't be included.
+Make sure you replace them with your own if you want to use that feature.

 # How to use

 ## Item